As part of JSON-LD for SEO I get asked a lot of Shopify SEO questions, mostly around the idea of getting more traffic to your Shopify store.

 Some might automate or remove an SEO task so you don’t have to do it.
 But none of them will magically make your SEO get better.

 Like any Shopify app, beware of what you buy.
-Check the reviews, make sure they are legitimate stores and not bought reviews for fake stores.
+Check the reviews, make sure they are from legitimate stores, and not bought reviews for fake stores.
 Review the company behind them and see if it’s a trustworthy company or just someone trying to make a quick buck this month.

 Before you install any new SEO app, make sure to take a backup of your theme first.
 Many of them modify your theme and I’ve seen a lot of problems caused by that.
 Having a backup could save you from hours of trouble and angry support emails.